VodaZ/pda-sim/README.md

 The aim of is project was to create function which tells, whether string is accepted by PDA or not.

 !!
-This project is was tested in Ramda REPL (https://ramdajs.com/repl)
+This project was tested in Ramda REPL (https://ramdajs.com/repl)

 PDA definition